 Long-cycle studies

-This is the study cycle you follow to pursue studies and degrees in medicine, law and arts in Poland.
+This is the study cycle you follow if you pursue studies and degrees in medicine, law and arts in Poland.
 As their name states, long-cycle studies last between 4.5 and 6 years to complete and lead to a master’s degree.
 When it comes to credit number, students need to earn 300 to 360 ECTS credits to complete their program and graduate.

 Doctoral studies

-The last cycle of studies are for students who are holders of a master’s degree and takes place at doctoral schools.
+The last level of studies are for students who are holders of a master’s degree and takes place at doctoral schools.
 Duration for doctoral studies in higher education institutions in Poland is between 3 and 4 years.
 Moreover, students get admission through competition based on the principles set out by the University Senate or the Scientific Council.

 Examinations & Grading System